Green-Software-Foundation/if/github-processes.md

     - source code for standard library of plugins
     - IF core team commit to maintaining these plugins
 - [`if-unofficial-plugins`](https://github.com/Green-Software-Foundation/if-unofficial-plugins)
-    - source code for plugins relying on third party data/APIs
+    - source code for plugins relying on third-party data/APIs
     - intended to be deprecated and removed in mid-term future
-    - plugins in this repo should be handed over to relevant orgs to maintain
+    - plugins in this repo should be handed over to relevant organizations to maintain
 - [`if-plugin-template`](https://github.com/Green-Software-Foundation/if-plugin-template)
     - template for new plugins
     - intended for builders to bootstrap IF-compatible plugin development